FC Rouen: History

 In July 1930, the National Council of the French Football Federation voted 128–20 in support of professionalism in French football.
 Rouen were among several clubs to adopt the new statute and, subsequently, became professional.
 The club was inserted into the second division and, as a result, became founding members of Division 2.
 In the league's inaugural season, Rouen finished 3rd.
 In the league's second season, the club finished as champions, thus earning promotion to Division 1.
 In Rouen's debut season in Division 1, the club surprisingly finished in 4th place.
 The club also reached the semi-finals of that year's Coupe de France.
 Rouen remained in Division 1 until the onset of World War II stopped the competition.
 After the war, professional football returned and Rouen were back in Division 1.
 The club spent only two seasons in the league before falling to Division 2 after finishing dead last in the 1946–47 season.
 Rouen spent the next 13 seasons playing in the second division.
 In 1953, Diochon died and the presidency was handed over to Auguste Duchêne.
 Under Duchêne, Rouen returned to Division 1 in 1960 and finished in 4th place in the club's first season back.
 Rouen remained consistent in the table for the next two seasons before falling down to the bottom half of the table in 1963.
 After finishing in the bottom half for five straight seasons, Rouen were forced into relegation by the French Football Federation after the club gave up its professional status due to financial and administrative issues.

-Aside from a three-year stint in Division 1 from 1982–1985, Rouen have not maintain a consistent place in the first division since giving up its professional status.
-From 1970–1994, the club spent most of its life playing in Division 2.
+Aside from a three-year stint in Division 1 from 1982 to 1985, Rouen have not maintain a consistent place in the first division since giving up its professional status.
+From 1970 to 1994, the club spent most of its life playing in Division 2.
 In 1995, the club filed for bankruptcy and subsequently changed its name to Grand FC Rouen.
 As a result of its bankruptcy filing, the club was administratively relegated to the Championnat National, the third level of football.
 In 1997, Rouen were relegated to the Championnat de France amateur and, in the next season, were playing in the fifth division.
 In 1999, Rouen, as an amateur club, reached the quarter-finals of the Coupe de France.